Definition of MariaDB GROUP_CONCAT Function

 Explanation

-In the above example, we select a clause with group_concat function, here we use a distinct keyword with order by clause to get unique and sorted records from the demo table as shown in the above statement.
-The final output of the above query we illustrate by using the following snapshot.
+In the above example, the select statement utilizes the group_concat function with a distinct keyword and an order by clause to retrieve unique and sorted records from the demo table, as shown in the previous statement.
+We illustrate the final output of the above query using the following snapshot.

 Example